Dev-Sites/pixijs/v4/v4-Creating-Filters.md

 Shortcut: https://github.com/TazOen/createShaderPlugin , http://www.html5gamedevs.com/topic/31704-createshaderplugin-helper-function/

-## Cannot read property 'location' of undefined
+# Cannot read property 'location' of undefined

 That appears when some of properties that are required by FilterManager are not used in the shader.
 Even if you have them in your code, glsl compiler may remove unused attributes, its platform-dependant.

 Please dont do that.
+If you really dont need textureCoord - consider switch to renderer plugin.

 ```
 const filterCode = `void main(){